RegardsOss/RegardsOss.github.io/regards-operations-manual.md

 2\.
 Monitor Eureka server (console)
 -----------------------------------

-The Eureka Registry can me monitored throught an IHM only available from the host server at the address : http://<host>:<eureka-port>/.
+The Eureka Registry can be monitored throught an IHM only available from the host server at the address : http://<host>:<eureka-port>/.

 This interface display all microservices currently in activity and shows many stats about them.
 The bellow exemple display the interface in a test environnement with two actives mircroserices.